snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-api/index.md

 ---
-title: "🆕 Managing tracking scenarios via the API"
+title: "Managing tracking scenarios via the API"
 date: "2023-05-09"
 sidebar_position: 93
 ---

-With the **Tracking Scenarios API**, you can efficiently manage tracking scenarios programmatically.
+With the [**Tracking Scenarios API**](https://console.snowplowanalytics.com/api/msc/v1/docs), you can efficiently manage tracking scenarios programmatically.
 Whether you want to retrieve, create, edit, publish, deprecate, or delete tracking scenarios, the API provides the necessary endpoints and functionalities.

-Start integrating the Tracking Scenarios API into your workflows and take control of your tracking scenarios in a seamless and automated manner.
-If you have any questions or need assistance, feel free to reach out to our support team.
-Happy tracking scenario management!

 ## Getting Started
 For detailed information about each request, including query parameters and response formats, refer to the corresponding [API documentation](https://console.snowplowanalytics.com/api/msc/v1/docs).